 • Placement on the Screen – Consider how a photo will look with the geofilter overlay.
 A geofilter in the centre of the screen is not a good one.
 Most geofilters are at the bottom of the screen.
 Approval by SnapChat is less likely when they are in the upper corners.

-Snapchat demographics
+Snapchat demographics - SnapChat Geofilters

-SnapChat users are usually younger people.
+Snapchat users are usually younger people.
 Image credit: SmartInisghts

-What is SnapChat On-Demand Geofilters?
+What are SnapChat On-Demand Geofilters?

 Since people and businesses pay for On-Demand Geofilters, the rules are quite different.
 Nevertheless, SnapChat reserves the right to reject any On-Demand geofilters that it finds unacceptable for the SnapChat community according to its guidelines.